StudioQi/jeto-dev/README.md

-Vagrant machine for all projects related to VagrantControl.
+Vagrant machine for all projects related to Ĵeto.
 Mostly all uwsgi-python applications loaded via sockets throught nginx.

 To run the project you will need :